yz778/hyprview/README.md

 `hyprview` is a Hyprland plugin that provides a window overview with multiple placement algorithms.
 It can display windows from the current workspace, all workspaces on a monitor, or include special workspaces, organizing them using various layout algorithms for easy navigation.

-The plugin includes five different placement algorithms to suit different preferences:
+The plugin includes six different placement algorithms to suit different preferences:

 - **`grid` (default):** Efficient dynamic grid that adapts to window count and screen aspect ratio, packing windows without wasted space.